 I live in a very small house.
 When something is not in use, it gets stowed away.
 Once I got out all the gear for dying, I can't stop until I am done!
 No dawdling about it.
 For the last week, I have done some sort of task related to dying every day.
 These photos show some of what I have accomplished.
 I dyed several 6 step gradations.
 I have been starting with dye and fabric, after 10 minutes add soda ash, then another piece of fabric, and so on, so that it gets lighter as you add fabric.

 Some of them don't have as much variance as I would like to see.
 The next batch I will try mixing the dye for each step.
 More work, but if I get better results...These are all fat eighths.
-Mixing each stage, I will do larger pieces of fabric.
+Mixing each stage, I will do larger pieces of fabric.this piece started out as a light peach color.
+I stitched the circles, then dyed it in red dye.
+I dipped the stitched portion then submerged the fabric with the stitched part sticking out.
+The center circles has the most definition,

 This piece started out yellow.
 I had bound some stones before dying, but it really didn't show on the yellow, so I bound it with rubber bands and dyed it in orange.
 What is weird is that the original bindings show better now!